Yahara-Software/uw-coffee-chat/prompts/part-3.md

 	- The input for the report generator will now have two additional parameters, "sortBy" and "sortDirection"
 	- The "sortBy" parameter will be a name of any of the fields in the report output.
 	- The "sortDirection" parameter will be with "asc" for ascending order or "desc" for descending order.

+### Hints:

+- When filtering by name, we want to be able to include all data for a seller even if the name differs between sales records.
+How would we accomplish this?
+- When sorting, what would happen if only one of the parameters were provided?